open-guides/og-aws/README.md

 ### RDS Tips

--	If you’re looking for the managed convenience of RDS for other data stores such as MongoDB or Cassandra, you may wish to consider third-party services from providers such as [mLab](https://mlab.com/), [Compose](https://www.compose.com/), or [InstaClustr](https://www.instaclustr.com/).
+-	If you're looking for the managed convenience of RDS for other data stores such as MongoDB or Cassandra, you may wish to consider third-party services from providers such as [mLab](https://mlab.com/), [Compose](https://www.compose.com/), or [InstaClustr](https://www.instaclustr.com/).
 -	🔹Make sure to create a new [parameter group](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithParamGroups.html) and option group for your database since the default parameter group does not allow dynamic configuration changes.

 ### RDS Gotchas and Limitations